Dark-Scholar/BlockChain/README.md

 In this project a SHA256 hashing algorithm is used.
 Hashing is the act of converiting a value to a compressed numerical value.
 Each hash in SHA256 is proven to be unique, therefore there is a unique representation of any possible value.
 It takes in data of arbitrary lengths and produces a fixed length hash value.

+In our hash method we take the previous blocks hash, the data for the current block, and the nonce and stringify these items to pass in to the sha256 hash function.
+Since the previous hash is already a string, we only need to convert our integer nonce using toString() and our current block object, as an object this requires the use of JSON.stringify().